 This is why it’s so important that you and your loved ones should be prepared for anything during an active hurricane season.
-Primarily, you should establish a preventative plan of action with meeting places.

 - In case phone lines are down, pre-established meeting places are crucial.
 Investigate hurricane shelters around your home and map out the directions for your family.